PerryProjects/PerryProjects/README.md

 # 💫 About Me:
-# Hi there!
-Or as we say in Northern Germany, 'Moin'! 👋<br><br>My name is Petrick, but my friends call me Perry, so you can too!<br>I'm 27 years old and I reside in the scenic North Germany, where the winds share tales of coding quests, and the nearby North Sea adds a refreshing breeze to my coding sessions.<br><br>I'm a passionate developer exploring the vast universe of code.
+<h1>Hi there!
+Or as we say in Northern Germany, 'Moin'! 👋<br><br>

+My name is Petrick, but my friends call me Perry, so you can too!<br><br>I'm 27 years old and I reside in the scenic North Germany, where the winds share tales of coding quests, and the nearby North Sea adds a refreshing breeze to my coding sessions.<br><br>I'm a passionate developer exploring the vast universe of code.
 My mission?
 To turn caffeine into software! ☕🚀<br>
+</h1> <br>

 ## 🔭 Currently Working On<br>- Delving into the depths of PHP and JavaScript, crafting web wonders.<br>- Rustling up some Rust, aiming for code elegance and performance.<br>- Building a time-traveling app (still in alpha, don't ask for the repo yet!).<br>
 ## 👯 Looking to Collaborate On<br>- Open-source projects that make a positive impact.<br>- Brainstorming wild ideas with fellow developers.<br>
 ## 🤝 Seeking Help With<br>- Quantum computing (because who doesn't want to bend reality?).<br>- Finding the perfect emoji for every commit message.<br>- Unraveling the mystery of the error on line 404.
 It seems to be playing hide and seek!<br>